-TM 111 FUNDAMENTAL MASSAGE TECHNIQUES 2 HRS.
-(OC)
+TM 111 2 HRS.
+(OC) FUNDAMENTAL MASSAGE TECHNIQUES

-Prerequisite: Admission to the Massage Therapist Program; TM 110 and BIOL 140 with a grade of "C" or better.
-Concurrent enrollment in CPR for Healthcare Professionals.
+Prerequisite: Admission to Massage Therapy Program, successful completion of TM 100 with an "S" and BIOL 140 with a grade of "C" or better.
 This course is a presentation of classic Swedish Massage to relax the musculature as well as increase the blood and lymphatic flow throughout the body.
-In addition to basic traditional massage techniques, good posture, table mechanics, touch and pressure sensitivity, and professional conduct, such as draping, are practiced.
+Basic traditional massage techniques, good posture, table mechanics, touch and pressure sensitivity, as well as professional conduct for the massage therapist are discussed and practiced.
+Course content is integrated and concepts applied with hands-on laboratory experiences to include practicing massage techniques on classmates.
 The history of massage, benefits, contraindications, and therapist self-care issues will be discussed.

-TM 112 APPLIED ANATOMY AND PHYSIOLOGY 3 HRS.
-(OC) FOR THE BODYWORKER
+TM 112 3 HRS.
+(OC) APPLIED ANATOMY AND PHYSIOLOGY FOR THE BODYWORKER